 Optima BIM Objects:

-Optima FC and Optima TFC now live on bimstore!
+Optima FC, TFC and XPC are now live on BIMstore!

 Click on the download cloud icon on this panel to begin downloading.

 Want to speak to an expert?

 Since joining Sotech in 2015 as a KTP (Knowledge Transfer Partnership) associate, I have undertaken a full analysis of the design efforts in the business with a view to fully understand and embed 3D intelligent modelling technologies to not only achieve the BIM requirements, but also, fundamentally change the way the business views the drawing office efforts from quoting to manufacturing stage.

 A large-scale R&D project investment in this area of the business has been undertaken to ensure that what started out as a blue-sky inspiration project, will land within the company with a defined key set of deliverables to not only meet the growing demands of our clients, but also provide the company with better efficiency gains to maintain its position as a leading cladding manufacturer in the market.

 As the company’s BIM Champion, it is my role to develop and embed BIM technologies and processes throughout the business in accordance with BIM standards / polices.